 Have a picnic

-“For more mobile seniors, leaving the house, especially after this past year, is an instant mood booster,” Lane says.
+“For more mobile seniors, leaving the house is an instant mood booster,” Lane says.
 “However, you still need to minimize intensive activities, which is why a picnic is perfect!”

 Bring classic American food like burgers, watermelon and ice cream and find a shady place to sit outside.
 Make sure to have lots of water and chairs for safety and comfort.